Durham Athletic Park

 Durham Athletic Park, nicknamed "The DAP", is a former minor league baseball stadium in Durham, North Carolina.
-The stadium was home to the Durham Bulls from 1926 through 1994, and is currently home to the North Carolina Central Eagles and the Durham School of the Arts Bulldogs.
+The stadium was home to the Durham Bulls from 1926 through 1994, the North Carolina Central Eagles and the Durham School of the Arts Bulldogs.
 The DAP sits north of the downtown area of Durham, on the block bounded by Washington, Corporation, Foster and Geer Streets.

 Durham Athletic Park became one of the most famous minor league ballparks in history thanks to the 1988 film Bull Durham, featuring the Bulls, Kevin Costner, Tim Robbins and Susan Sarandon.
-Most of the filming was done at the DAP, following the end of the Carolina League season of 1987.
-The film's wide acclaim helped fuel the burgeoning public interest in minor league ball in general.
+Most of the filming was done at the DAP following the end of the Carolina League's 1987 season.
+The film's wide acclaim helped fuel the burgeoning public interest in minor league baseball in general.
 In the case of both the city and the film, this explosion of popularity caused the DAP to become a victim of its own success; despite expansion with temporary bleachers, it became too small to handle the increase in crowd size and the Bulls’ Triple-A ambitions.

-The Bulls moved to their new home Durham Bulls Athletic Park (also known as "DBAP") in downtown Durham, starting with the 1995 season.
-The ballpark was built with a capacity to Carolina League standards, but the land that the DBAP was built on had more room in case the ballpark needed to be expanded for Triple-A baseball.
-Triple-A baseball came to Durham in 1998 and the Bulls moved up from High-A to Triple-A, with DBAP then expanded to Triple-A standards.
+The Bulls moved to their new home, the Durham Bulls Athletic Park (also known as "DBAP") in downtown Durham, starting with the 1995 season.
+The DBAP was originally built with a capacity befitting Carolina League standards, but more land was acquired so that the park could to be expanded for Triple-A baseball.
+Triple-A baseball came to Durham in 1998, with the Bulls moving up and the DBAP being expanded.

 El Toro Park

 Before El Toro

 In their early days, the Durham Bulls played at Trinity College's Hanes Field,—named for the founder of the clothing company, a Trinity graduate—now called Williams Field and still used for field hockey on Duke's east campus.

-From 1913 until early summer 1926 the Bulls played their games at Doherty Park in what was then called East Durham.
+From 1913 until early summer 1926, the Bulls played their games at Doherty Park in what was then called East Durham.

 A place to call their own

 On July 7, 1926, the Bulls moved to a new field called El Toro Park, built atop the streambed of Ellerbe Creek, which was re-routed, underground, through a tunnel beneath the pitcher's mound.
-The ballpark, originally built with a wooden grandstand, was dedicated by the Commissioner of Baseball, Kenesaw Mountain Landis, on July 26, 1926, who rode a live bull—the team mascot—onto the playing field.
-In 1932, the Bulls became a farm team for the Philadelphia Phillies, becoming part of the Yankees organization a year later.
+The ballpark, originally built with a wooden grandstand, was dedicated by the Commissioner of Baseball, Kenesaw Mountain Landis, on July 26, 1926, who rode the team's mascot, a live bull, onto the playing field.
+In 1932, the Bulls were affiliated with the Philadelphia Phillies, and the Yankees in 1933.
 The facility was renamed Durham Athletic Park during the 1933 offseason, following a $20,000 donation by Annie Watts Hill and her husband, John Sprunt Hill, that enabled the City of Durham to purchase the park.